Trump said he is comfortable sending his son, grandchildren back to school

 “Yeah, well I am comfortable with that,” the president responded.

-Trump added that his administration has a national strategy to help schools reopen in the fall, but “ultimately it’s up to the governors.”
+Trump added that his administration has a national strategy to help schools reopen in the fall but “ultimately it’s up to the governors.”
 He said that there are “great statistics” regarding young people and safety during the coronavirus pandemic.

 “I would like to see the schools open, open 100 percent, we’ll do it safely, we’ll do it carefully,” Trump said, adding that children have “very strong immune systems.”